frida/frida-website/_i18n/en/_docs/stalker.md

   /* padding + status */
   // This pushes the flags to ensure that they can be restored
-  // correctly after executing inside of stalker. gum_arm64_writer_put_push_reg_reg (cw,
+  // correctly after executing inside of Stalker. gum_arm64_writer_put_push_reg_reg (cw,
       ARM64_REG_X14, ARM64_REG_X15);
   immediate_for_sp += 1 * 16;